tejuri/recommendation-engine/README.md

 # EDP-INFRA

-This repo contains all the required modules to create edp infrastucture.It basically contains configurations as tfvars files for every environment and remote state configuration.
+This repo contains all the required modules to create edp infrastructure.It basically contains configurations as tfvars files for every environment and remote state configuration.
 Remote state is maintained in S3 and creation of DynamoDB lock table and S3 bucket for state is created only once.

 NOTE:
 Terraform is used to launch the aws services.
 Jenkins is required to integrate with Terraform so that terraform is available in the node.